graphprotocol/firehose-cosmos/README.md

-      --common-startup-delay duration        Delay before launching firehose process -c, --config string                        Configuration file for the firehose (default "firehose.yml") -d, --data-dir string                      Path to data storage for all components of firehose (default "./fh-data") -h, --help                                 help for firehose-cosmos
+      --common-startup-delay duration        Delay before launching firehose process -c, --config string                        Configuration file for the firehose (default "firehose.yml") -d, --data-dir string                      Path to data storage for all components of firehose (default "./fh-data") -h, --help                                 help for firecosmos
       --log-format string                    Logging format (default "text")
       --metrics-listen-addr string           If non-empty, the process will listen on this address to server Prometheus metrics (default "0.0.0.0:9102")
       --pprof-listen-addr string             If non-empty, the process will listen on this address for pprof analysis (see https://golang.org/pkg/net/http/pprof/)
   -v, --verbose int                          Enables verbose output (-vvvv for max verbosity) (default 3)

-Use "firehose-cosmos [command] --help" for more information about a command.
+Use "firecosmos [command] --help" for more information about a command.
 ```

 ## Configuration